Radiation induced electronic trap states and local structural disorder in van~der~Waals bonded semiconductor crystals

+The electronic excitations allow for hydrogen atoms to be detached from Rubrene molecules \cite{Barillon2003}.
+They will then diffuse through the crystal and cause structural disorder as interstitials in the Rubrene lattice.
+Since the crystal surfaces in this study were not covered during irradiation, it was possible for detached hydrogen to escape from the crystal.
+It is thus appropriate to consider the open surface data from reference \onlinecite{Zimmerling2012} (open symbols in Fig.~\ref{fig:DoseResponse}) for a comparison.

-In fig.~\ref{fig:DoseResponse} the density of radiation-induced traps is plotted as a function of primary events.
+The density of radiation-induced traps is plotted as a function of primary events in Fig.~\ref{fig:DoseResponse}.
 Note that the primary event counts of the X-ray datapoints are an upper limit based on the assumption that the samples were centred at peak intensity.
-For quantitative comparison, the ion irradiated crystal with an open surface (open symbol) is considered since the same layout was used for the X-ray irradiated samples.
-Solid symbols are data from covered surfaces saturating at high dose due to re-attachement of hydrogen knocked off in a previous event.
-For each primary interaction event, protons create \SI{\sim0.5}{traps}, while X-rays produce \SI{\sim e2}{traps}.
+Solid blue (proton radiation) symbols are data from covered surfaces saturating at high dose due to re-attachement of hydrogen knocked off in a previous event.
+For each primary interaction event, protons create \SI{\sim 0.5}{traps}, while X-rays produce \SI{\sim 100}{traps}.
 A central result of this study is: per primary interaction event, X-rays are found to be \numrange{100}{1000} times more effective than ions in trap generation.
 This is attributed to the shower of secondary events following every photon absorption.
+These showers spatially distribute the energy in the crystal as opposed to the point-like event of an ion interaction.
+These secondary events apparently carry enough energy to create defects and their number would account for the 100- to 1000-fold defect creation rate.